Philippine Rights Group Accuses President Rodrigo Duterte Of Assassinating Political Opponents

 The war on drugs in the Philippines has not been very successful so far.
 With an estimated 20,000 deaths that can directly be linked to it since Duterte took office, it is the bloodiest war on drugs in the world.
 Philippine Rights organizations have alleged that the war is only partially on drugs, that in many instances, it is actually nothing more than a cover to be used in the murder of anyone Duterte identifies as a threat to his power.

-Only days before the murder of Anotnio Halili, he was added to Duterte’s list of narcotics connected persons.
+Only days before the murder of Antonio Halili, he was added to Duterte’s list of narcotics connected persons.
 There was no proof of this, but that isn’t often an issue.
-Timereported Duterte had made a statement only four days earlier that may have potentially incited the murders.
+Time reported Duterte had made a statement only four days earlier that may have potentially incited the murders.

-“The earlier you do away with your mayor, the earlier you become the mayor also,”.
+“The earlier you do away with your mayor, the earlier you become the mayor also.”

 Whether or not that quote actually played a part in either assassination may never be known.
 What is certain is that Duterte regularly speaks of violence.
 He has bragged about killing a man.
-He has spoken of using murder as an effective tool, and since he took office in 2016,the Philippines have been dubbed the murder capital of Asia.
+He has spoken of using murder as an effective tool, and since he took office in 2016, the Philippines have been dubbed the murder capital of Asia.
 It is known that a cult of personality has grown around Duterte that has the vocal support of people like former boxer turned Senator Manny Pacquiao claiming that anything Duterte does is just to help better the country.

 The UN Human Rights Council doesn’t agree Duterte is good for the country, nor do a number of rights watch organizations both in the Philippines and abroad.
 No matter how much they all watch and report, however, it is too late for Mayor Ferdinand Bote who was ambushed in his car by men on motorcycles and gunned down, and Mayor Antonio Halili who was cut down by a sniper while singing the national anthem national in front of Tanauan City Hall in Batangas.